ostracod/ostracode-old/languageDocumentation/featureSystem.md

 (myProfile:<*?Height>.height = 180)
 ```

-A "name collision" occurs when two members with the same name are visible in a bundle.
-The compiler will throw an error when trying to access a member with a name collision.
-Effective management of member visibility can prevent this issue.
+A "name collision" occurs when two fields with the same name are visible in a bundle.
+The compiler will throw an error when trying to access a field with a name collision.
+Effective management of field visibility can prevent this issue.
 The example below demonstrates a name collision:

 ```
-const VideoManager = (feature [methods [
+const VideoManager = (feature [sharedFields [
-    play [public, vis <2>] {
+    play [publicGet, vis <2>] = (method {
         (print("I will play the video!"))
-    }
+    })
 ]])

-const Athlete = (feature [methods [
+const Athlete = (feature [sharedFields [
-    play [public] {
+    play [publicGet] = (method {
         (print("I will play the sportsball!"))
-    }
+    })
 ]])

 const steve = (obj (bundle [